Souza-Augusto/Souza-Augusto/README.md

 ### Hi, I'm Augusto!👋

-I’m a Software Engineer.
+I’m a Developer.
 I have been working exclusively with mobile development since 2022 with React-Native.

 ### My Current tools